danrichards/aicrawler/README.md

 	$payload = [
 		'headline' => (object) Considerations (which is a Collection) 'content' => (object) Considerations
-		// and so on for however many Heuristics you feed your `Scraper`.
+		// and so on for however many Heuristics you feed your Scraper.
 	];

 At this point, here are some things we have access to in our output.